ThomasBernard03/MauiBottomSheet/README.md

 ```shell
 dotnet add package Simple.BottomSheet
 ```
-You can also install it manualy in your IDE with the nuget package manager by searching Simple.Http.
+You can also install it manualy in your IDE with the nuget package manager by searching Simple.BottomSheet.

 ## Configuration